 - If you are suing for more than $5,000 but less than or equal to $10,000, then your filing fee is $75.

 What Are Other Costs For Grandview, IA Small Claims Court?

 Grandview, IA small claims court handles cases that involve disputes over money or property, usually below a set financial limit.
 In Grandview, IA, an individual can collect up to $1,000 or less in small claims court, while small businesses and limited liability companies are still limited to $5,000.
-Keep in mind that the Cost of Hiring An Attorney and spending time in civil court can quickly exceed such limits.
+Keep in mind that the Cost of Hiring A Professional and spending time in civil court can quickly exceed such limits.
 You can expect to pay:

 - Filing fees (see above) $30- $75

 When Will Grandview, IA Small Claims Hearing be?

 Once a case is filed in Grandview, IA small claims court, the hearing will be scheduled within 30- 70 days.
 You must serve the small claims cases on the defendant at least 15 days before the hearing if the defendant lives or resides within Grandview, IA county.
 If the defendant resides outside of Grandview, IA county, you must serve them at least 20 days before the hearing.
 Make sure to File "Proof of Service" at least 5 days before the hearing.

 How To Prepare For A Small Claims Court Hearing in Grandview, IA?